It takes some work to keep your data private online. Here are some apps to help

 The Electronic Frontier Foundation has a tool called Panopticlick, which tests how protected your browser is against web tracking.
 While the tool launched in 2010, the EFF added a feature in 2015 to also see how well your tracking blockers work.

-Websites are laced with trackers, often used by advertisers so they know how to target ads to you based on the pages you've visited.
+Websites across the internet are laced with trackers, often used by advertisers so they know how to target ads to you based on the pages you've visited.
 Panopticlick simulates some of that tracking software and shows what they can find.

 Protect yourself